bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>Its a common saying that functions are the bread and butter of programming, and the basic unit for building reusable…</em>dev.to</a><a href="https://dev.to/nuel_ikwuoma/higher-order-functions-a-pragmatic-approach-51fb" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/recursion-in-javascript-1608032c7a1f" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/recursion-in-javascript-1608032c7a1f"><strong>Recursion in JavaScript</strong><br />
-<em>I’m just gonna get this out of the way right up front, because people get really angry otherwise:</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/recursion-in-javascript-1608032c7a1f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I'm just gonna get this out of the way right up front, because people get really angry otherwise:</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/recursion-in-javascript-1608032c7a1f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@zfrisch/understanding-recursion-in-javascript-992e96449e03" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@zfrisch/understanding-recursion-in-javascript-992e96449e03"><strong>Understanding Recursion in JavaScript</strong><br />
 <em>One of the many things that JavaScript has going for it is the ability to recursively call functions.
 This feature is…</em>medium.com</a><a href="https://medium.com/@zfrisch/understanding-recursion-in-javascript-992e96449e03" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/learn-and-understand-recursion-in-javascript-b588218e87ea" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/learn-and-understand-recursion-in-javascript-b588218e87ea"><strong>Learn and Understand Recursion in JavaScript</strong><br />
-<em>I’ll walk you through two popular JS recursion examples in 10 minutes so you can finally understand how recursion works…</em>codeburst.io</a><a href="https://codeburst.io/learn-and-understand-recursion-in-javascript-b588218e87ea" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I'll walk you through two popular JS recursion examples in 10 minutes so you can finally understand how recursion works…</em>codeburst.io</a><a href="https://codeburst.io/learn-and-understand-recursion-in-javascript-b588218e87ea" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.sitepoint.com/recursion-functional-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.sitepoint.com/recursion-functional-javascript/"><strong>Recursion in Functional JavaScript - SitePoint</strong><br />
 <em>M. David Green demonstrates the powerful, but dizzying concept of recursion by refactoring normal for and while loops…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/recursion-functional-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>